ROCm/HIP/docs/faq.rst

 ------------------

 HIP-Clang is a Clang/LLVM-based compiler used to compile HIP programs for AMD platforms.
-Its executable is named :ref:`amdclang++ <llvm-project:index>` on Linux and ``clang++`` on Windows.
+The executable is named :ref:`amdclang++ <llvm-project:index>` on Linux and ``clang++`` on Windows.

 Can I link HIP device code with host code compiled with another compiler such as gcc, icc, or clang?
 -----------------------------------------------------------------------------------------------------------

 Yes.
-HIP generates object code that conforms to the GCC ABI, and also links with libstdc++.
+HIP generates object code that conforms to the GCC ABI, and links with libstdc++.
 This means you can compile host code with the compiler of your choice and link the generated host object code with device code.